 Where to Apply Cologne

 Again, heat is key when thinking of the best spots for your cologne to relax.
-Your main heat points are the areas to apply fragrances mainly since they’re so efficient at releasing them in combination with your unique scent.
+Your main heat points are the right areas when you’re concerned with how to put on cologne correctly – mainly since they’re so efficient at releasing them in combination with your unique scent.